 Thisbe Nissen is the author of a story collection, Out of the Girls’ Room and into the Night, and two novels, The Good People of New York and Osprey Island.
 She is also the co-author (with Erin Ergenbright) of The Ex-Boyfriend Cookbook, a collection of one-page stories, recipes and art collages.
 Now an Associate Professor at Western Michigan University, Thisbe has been working in the short-short form for twenty years, ever since she realized she could remove the line breaks from all the bad poems she’d ever written and uncover tiny stories hiding in plain sight.
 Her first published short-short, “At the No. 1 Phoenix Garden,” won second place in Story’s Short-short contest and appeared in the magazine’s Spring 1997 issue.
 Since then Thisbe’s published a whole lot of flash fiction (in Fourteen Hills, The Journal, Quick Fiction, NANO Fiction, Camera Obscura, Iowa Review, Eyeshot, The Atlantic Unbound, Triquarterly, and others) and she’s taught a lot of it too.
 These days Thisbe is, at any given time, working on a few short-shorts, some more traditional-length stories, a couple novellas, a beast of a novel, a collaged picture book or two, a patchwork quilt or seventeen, and, in season, a vegetable garden.
-She and her husband, poet and writer Jay Baron Nicorvo, are parents to two old cats, a brood of chickens, and one intriguing human child.
+She and her husband, poet and writer Jay Baron Nicorvo, are parents to one old cat, a brood of chickens, and one intriguing human child.
 They dream, one day, of raising goats on their farm outside Battle Creek.

 Workshop: Flash Fiction